uvarc/rc-learning/content/notes/benchmark/index.md

 Each job costs $20\times69=1.38$k SU and the entire project needs 1.38M SU.
 Compared to b) the project takes 3 hours less but at an additional cost of 300k SU.
 <br>

-d) Unfortunately, the user will not be able to meet the deadline, since even with an infinite amount of cores each job would take $10/4=2.5$ days.
+d) Unfortunately, the user will not be able to meet the deadline, since even with an infinite amount of cores each job would take $10\times24/4=60$ hours.

 </details>
 <br>